arnold on Nov 04, 2018

-Scroll down until you see the YOAST settings and enter the focus keyword for your homepage as shown below:
+Scroll down until you see the YOAST settings and enter the focus keyphrase for your homepage as shown below:

-Then edit the SEO TITLE.
-This is the Page Title Tag that Google was talking about.
+Next look at the SEO TITLE.
+This is what Google calls, the Page Title Tag.
 Put a SEO Friendly title there and try to use your keyword early on.
 Then do the same thing for the meta description which is what Google will show people in the SERP when your result comes up.

 The last thing I should do is add Arnie Robinson a few more times on the website.
 Yoast reminded me that I did not have the keyword in my homepage text.
 Once I did this I got the Green Circle seal of approval from YOAST.

 **Take a screenshot that looks like this ^^^ to turn in.
 (For my students who are using Themify, do not worry if your readability is orange.
 Yoast has trouble reading the content from the Themify builder.)